 Make a presentation about the project to a panel of teachers, parents, and/or community members.

 Students should contact Mr. Healy if they have questions.
-For more information, please reference the Career Academy Information document.
+For more information, please reference the Career Pathway Information document.